Zulu-Inuoe/jzon/README.md

 ## Simplicity

-You call `jzon:parse`, and you get a reasonable standard CL object back.
+You call `jzon:parse`, and you get a reasonably standard CL object back.
+You call `jzon:stringify` with a reasonably standard CL object and you should get reasonable JSON.

 * No custom data structures or accessors required
 * No worrying about key case auto conversion or hyphens/underscores being converted.